 Salted Caramel Buttery Crumb Bars

-Salted Caramel Buttery Crumb Bars — These salted caramel bars feature a buttery shortbread base and an addicting crumb topping I simply can’t get enough of!
-Such an easy one-bowl dessert!
+🧈😍🙌 Salted Caramel Buttery Crumb Bars feature a buttery shortbread base and an addicting crumb topping that I simply can’t get enough of!
+They’re such an easy one-bowl dessert!

 Shortbread Caramel Bars with Crumb Topping

-These caramel bars are easy to make and you probably have everything on hand to make them now.
-It’s such a simple ingredients list: butter, sugar, flour, dash of vanilla, and caramel sauce.
+• These caramel bars are easy to make, and you probably have everything on hand to make them now.
+It’s such a simple ingredients list: butter, sugar, flour, a dash of vanilla, and caramel sauce.

-Sinking your teeth down through all the layers and getting a taste of the caramel filling in the middle is the best.
+• Sinking your teeth into all the layers and getting a taste of the caramel filling in the middle is the best.
 Soft, chewy, and gooey all in one bite.

 To make the shortbread caramel bars with crumb topping, you’ll need: